-- 1. Special Alcohol Fund established to account for one-third of the Alcohol Tax Funds sent to the City quarterly from the State Treasurer's office, and to disperse monies that are allocated yearly for distribution to agencies that are approved by the City Council in specified amounts on a yearly basis. - 2.
-Special Parks and Recreation Fund established to account for one-third of the Alcohol Tax Funds that are sent to the City quarterly by the State Treasurer's office which are computed in compliance with K.S.A Supp.
+- 1. Special Alcohol Fund established to account for one-third of the Alcohol Tax Funds sent to the City quarterly from the State Treasurer's office, pursuant to K.S.A.
+79-41a01 et seq., and to disperse monies that are allocated yearly for distribution to agencies that are approved by the City Council in specified amounts on a yearly basis. - Special Parks and Recreation Fund established to account for one-third of the Alcohol Tax Funds that are sent to the City quarterly from the State Treasurer's office which are computed in compliance with K.S.A Supp.
 79-41A04 et seq., representing tax receipts and adjustments processed by the Department of Revenue. - 3.
 Special Law Enforcement Fund established to provide a depository for monies forfeited to the police department pursuant to provisions of K.S.A.
 65-4135 and 65-4156 relating to controlled substance investigation forfeitures.
 Expenditures from this fund are made only for authorized law enforcement purposes of the police department.
-Monies in the fund are not to be used for normal operating expenses of the City's police department. - 4.
-Special Highway Fund established to account for monies sent quarterly from the State Treasurer's office which are the Special City and County Highway Fund distributed and computed in compliance with K.S.A.
+Monies in the fund are not to be used for normal operating expenses of the City's police department. - Special Highway Fund established to account for monies sent quarterly from the State Treasurer's office which are the Special City and County Highway Fund distributed and computed in compliance with K.S.A.
 79-3425C. - 5.
-School District Sales Tax Fund established to account for the City's portion of sales tax monies received as a result of a 1⁄2 cent sales tax granted to schools by Johnson County voters in 2002.
+School District Sales Tax Fund established to account for the City's portion of sales tax monies received as a result of a 1/8 cent sales tax granted to schools by Johnson County voters in 2002.
 The sales tax is no longer being collected. - 6.
-Mission Convention and Visitors Bureau Fund established to account for transient guest tax receipts. - 7.
-Donations and Gifts Fund established to account for donations and gifts from businesses, groups and individuals. - 8.
+Mission Convention and Visitors Bureau Fund established to account for transient guest tax receipts that are received from hotels in the City of Mission pursuant to K.S.A.
+12-1697 et seq., and Charter Ordinance 29. - 7.
+Donations and Escrow Fund established to account for monies that may be received as donations or gifts from businesses, groups and individuals that are intended for a specific purpose; or monies received by the City to held for a specific purpose (i.e. a portion of insurance proceeds held after a fire until repairs are made). - 8.
 Rock Creek Drainage District #1 Fund established to account for the Rock Creek Drainage District #1. - 9.
 Rock Creek Drainage District #2 Fund established to account for the Rock Creek Drainage District #2. - 10.
-Mission Crossing TIF Fund established to account for the property tax and sales tax that is generated from the development of the Mission Crossing Shopping Center and Welstone senior independent living facility.
-These taxes are remitted back to the developer to reimburse for certain eligible costs associated with the development in accordance with K.S.A.
-12-1770 (Tax Increment Finance Statutes) and K.S.A.
-12-6a26 (Community Improvement District Act). - 11.
-Silvercrest TIF Fund established to account for the property tax and sales tax that is generated from the Silvercrest at Broadmoor redevelopment district.
+Mission Crossing TIF Fund established to account for incremental property tax and sales tax generated from the development of the Mission Crossing Shopping Center and Welstone senior independent living facility.
 These taxes are remitted back to the developer to reimburse for certain eligible costs associated with the development in accordance with K.S.A.
 12-1770 (Tax Increment Finance Statutes) and K.S.A.
 12-6a26 (Community Improvement District Act).